 Furthermore, it is suggested to have a discussion on whether nnpfc_component_last_flag is needed at all, and if needed, whether it should be an activation parameter, or a parameter signalled in the NNPFC SEI message.

+Furthermore, in v2 document, it is additonally proposed to enable updating the value of StrengthControlVal for an NNPF when the NNPF is activated.

 An analysis of which NNPFC syntax elements should be signalled as NNPF activation parameters